EightSQ/huBERTusHeil/README.md

 If we insert another word, however, that does not even change the meaning of the query, we can get another decision.

-Query: **Wir brauchen kein generelles Tempolimit auf den deutschen Autobahnen.** ("We don't need a general speed limit on the german highways.")
+Query: **Wir brauchen kein generelles Tempolimit auf den deutschen Autobahnen.** ("We don't need a general speed limit on the german highways.")<br/>
 Answer:

 ![](https://i.imgur.com/sgAW4hg.png)